darshan-jain/computersCanC/README.md

 # computersCanC
-A bunch of Computer Vision (hence the repo name :") )  programs primarily aimed at learning the tools.
+A bunch of Computer Vision  programs (hence the repo name xD ) primarily aimed at learning the tools.
 Followed FreeCodeCamp